 On May 1, 2018 a single regulation (Ontario Regulation 134/18 under the Health Protection and Promotion Act or HPPA) came into effect to streamline and provide clarity on disease designation for Ontario's health care providers who are required to report to public health should they suspect or have confirmation of any of the included diseases or their etiologic agents.
 Previously, these diseases were referred to as the "reportable diseases".
+You can also download this list as a PDF.

 The following diseases were added to the list: